michaellaszlo/cursor-maintenance/README.md

 1. The user's raw text is replaced with formatted text.
 1. The cursor is repositioned in the input field.

-You define the formatter, which is a function that takes raw text and returns formatted text.
-You decide when the text should be formatted: perhaps after every keystroke, perhaps after a special user action, perhaps at regular intervals.
+You, the developer, define the formatter, which is a function that takes raw text and returns formatted text.
+You decide when the text should be
+formatted: perhaps after every keystroke, perhaps after a special user action, perhaps at regular intervals.

 If the formatted text is identical to the raw text, there is nothing further to do.
 The cursor should stay where it is.